Canon 1D Mark IV vs Fujifilm X100

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the X100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark IV and the X100 have been discontinued, but can regularly be found used on eBay.
 The X100 was replaced by the Fujifilm X100S, while the 1D Mark IV does not have a direct successor.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 1D Mark IV vs Fujifilm X100